Linos2508/Linos2508/README.md

 - 👋 Hi, I’m @Linos2508
-- 👀 I’m interested in TypeScript, Python and all Web programming lenguages
+- 👀 I’m interested in TypeScript, Python and ReactJS
-- 🌱 I’m currently learning Typescript and NodeJS
+- 🌱 I’m currently learning NodeJS
 - 📫 How to reach me
 by Email: epm_1998_eti@hotmail.com
+By: Phone Number: +525572037160